 You can read more about these career personality types here.

-General and Operations Managers job description, General and Operations Managers salary, General and Operations Managers information, what is the job of a General and Operations Manager like, pros and cons about General and Operations Managers, colleges and universities for General and Operations Managers, is General and Operations Managers the right career for me, careers to get into, careers in Management
+General Managers job description, General Managers salary, General Managers information, what is the job of a General and Operations Manager like, pros and cons about General and Operations Managers, colleges and universities for General and Operations Managers, is General and Operations Managers the right career for me, careers in Management